SYNCRETIC BEGINNINGS

 Copyright 2007 Charles Wish

-I spend a lot of my time picture making.
-And, what’s probably more peculiar than that, I actually earn a pretty decent living at it.
-I really can’t tell you what any of it means, if it means anything at all.
-What I can do though is share the story about how this unexpected past time came about.
-So if that’s something you’re into, please feel free to read on.
+I spend a peculiar amount of my time picture making.
+And, what’s probably even more peculiar, I’ve actually managed to earn a pretty decent living at it.
+I really can’t tell you what any of that ultimately means, if it means anything at all.
+What I can do, though, is share the story on how this unexpected pastime came about.
+So if that’s something you’re into, please, read on.

 “Aesthetic sense is the twin of one's instinct for self-preservation and is more reliable than ethics.”

-Generating a peculiar correlation where nostalgia courts the spiritual, my father’s contribution to this now long gone living space mostly came from thoughts that were intensely connected to a past that always out equaled whatever present he found himself in; while mom’s efforts mostly came from thoughts fascinated with some preferable parallel world (that may very well influence this one) but still existed somewhere majestically over yonder.
-And, when I think back on some of my earliest exposures to this home they had created for themselves, there are certainly reminiscences of the outer décor, but at the forefront of everything there’s always this unified apparition of my mom and dad’s inner workings and imaginations.
+Creating a peculiar correlation where nostalgia courted spirituality, my father’s influence on our now long-gone living space stemmed largely from thoughts deeply rooted in a past that always overshadowed his present.
+Meanwhile, my mother’s efforts were driven by thoughts fascinated with a preferable parallel world, that might very well influence this one, existing somewhere majestically over yonder.
+When I think back on some of my earliest exposures to this home they created for themselves, there are certainly reminiscences of the outer décor, but at the forefront of everything, there’s always this unified apparition of my mom and dad’s inner workings and imaginations.

-I’ve noticed that there has been a lot of theoretical discussion lately about how we really don’t have any memories from our earliest childhood; that we just make them up later on as “mental constructs,” recreated from the basis of reoccurring photographic exposure.
-While these observations may hold some weight for more picture saturated smartphone generations, for me I can honestly say they really don’t wash.
-I have crystal-clear memories of my youngest childhood days that are just as much visceral as imagistic, and what’s more, when I look at the photographs from this time (which in my case are few and far between) they really seem quite one dimensional and nothing like my memories at all.
-Nevertheless, my parent’s one time experiment in crossbred interior decoration (and its mechanisms for generating memories) wouldn’t last past my third birthday.
-And, consequently both of them ended up moving out and into their own small apartments.
+There has been a lot of theoretical discussion lately about how we really don’t have any memories from our earliest childhood; we just make them up later on as ‘mental constructs,’ recreated from the basis of reoccurring photographic exposure.
+While these observations may carry weight for more picture-saturated smartphone generations, I can honestly say they don’t resonate with me.
+I have crystal-clear memories of my youngest childhood days that are as much visceral as imagistic; moreover, when I look at the few photographs from this time that still exist, they seem one dimensional and nothing like my memories at all.
+Nevertheless, my parents’ onetime experiment in crossbred interior decoration and its mechanisms for generating memories wouldn’t last past my third birthday.
+Consequently, both of them ended up moving out and into their own small apartments.

-I didn’t care much for these my parent’s new post-marital environments at all.
-They were bland and stagnant; it would seem that on their own neither of my parents could outwardly express themselves in their surrounding décor to the same degree as when they were united.
-However, this didn’t last long as they would both soon find new partners (ones who were more in line with each of their differing points of view) and would go on to create fresh up-to-date homes for themselves with their newfound love interests.
+I didn’t care much for my parents’ new post-marital environments.
+They were bland and stagnant; it would seem that on their own, neither of my parents could outwardly express themselves in their surrounding décor to the same degree as when they were united.
+However, this didn’t last long, as they would both soon find new partners – ones who were more in line with each of their differing points of view -- and would go on to create fresh, up-to-date homes for themselves with their newfound love interests.

 These third-time-around residences were definitely more expressive and robust than the apartments.
-But, they were also obvious attempts at quarantining themselves from the opposing aesthetics (and ideas) of their previous relationships.
-Mom’s new place was buoyant new-age liberal with a dash of Amerindian/country-western, while dad’s was restrained catholic conservative with touches of Hopper and Tchaikovsky.
+But, they were also obvious attempts at quarantining themselves from the opposing aesthetics and ideas of their previous relationships.
+Mom’s new place was buoyant, new-age liberal with a dash of Amerindian/country-western, while dad’s was restrained Catholic conservative with touches of Hopper and Tchaikovsky.
 Synthetically perfect little settings aimed at flaunting their polarized identities.
 It was also during this time that they would spend a lot of energy degradingly dismissing one another with self-grandiose statements about how their own ideas and lifestyles were somehow superior to the other.
-I had little time for any of this stuff, and soon found myself disliking these new saccharine-sweet places even more than I disliked the flavorless apartments.
+I had little time for any of this, and soon found myself disliking these new saccharine-sweet places even more than I disliked the flavorless apartments.

 I took this aversion very seriously.
-Unconsciously embarking on my own superiority trip, I easily convinced myself that dad’s ideal America was a capitalistic disaster area, bogged to the point of useless inadaptability and narrow-minded industrial excess, and mom’s model really wasn’t much better.
-For me her unconfined utopia was nothing more than a delusion choked with intra-psychic new-age twaddle, whiny loudmouthed protesters, and excessive self-indulgence where most of the major cultural achievements had been reduced to a compilation cd featured in late night infomercials.
-So, armed with these strong opinions, I would spend most of my teen years marginalized within the musings of Southern-California’s 80’s and 90’s musically enhanced sub-cultures.
+Unconsciously embarking on my own superiority trip, I easily convinced myself that dad’s ideal America was a capitalistic disaster area, bogged to the point of useless inadaptability and narrow-minded industrial excess, and mom’s model wasn’t much better.
+Her unconfined utopia was nothing more than a delusion choked with intra-psychic new-age twaddle, whiny, loudmouthed protesters and excessive self-indulgence where most of the major cultural achievements had been reduced to a compilation CD featured in late night infomercials.
+Armed with these strong opinions, I would spend most of my teen years marginalized within the musings of Southern-California’s 80’s and 90’s, musically enhanced sub-cultures.

-As I approached my twenties though, I began to feel conflicted as several things were becoming more and more apparent to me.
-The first issue was that (no matter how hard I tried to block it out) imagery from my earliest upbringing was beginning to auto-expressively find its way into my life and work.
-Didn’t matter how much relatively new culture (which is actually pretty old now) I exposed myself to I could never fully shake the buoyant impressions from the original hybrid environment my parents had once attempted to sustain.
-And to top things off, I was beginning to realize that all the fashionable punk-rock, dub, techno, and hip-hop I’d been enjoying, things that I felt had raised me miles above my parent’s conceptual cultural trappings, were just as wrapped up in aesthetic ideology as anything they were into… maybe even more so.
+As I approached my twenties, though, I began to feel conflicted as several things were becoming more and more apparent.
+The first issue was that, no matter how hard I tried to block it out, imagery from my earliest upbringing was beginning to auto-expressively find its way into my life and work.
+It didn’t matter how much relatively new culture I exposed myself to, which is now no longer very new, I could never fully shake the buoyant impressions from the original hybrid environment my parents had once attempted to sustain.
+Moreover, I was beginning to realize that all the fashionable punk rock, dub, techno, and hip-hop I’d been enjoying, music I felt had raised me miles above my parents’ conceptual cultural trappings, were just as wrapped up in aesthetic ideology as anything they were into, maybe even more so.

-It would be at this point in my life that it really hit me: wherever you find a distinct set of appearances you’re going to find an equally distinct set of ideals; chicken and the egg scenario, there’s really no way around it.
-Moreover, I began to also notice that wherever you find that elusive thing we commonly refer to as beauty it doesn’t necessarily guarantee that all of the propagated principles being forcibly associated with it are equally as beautiful.
-Like a good friend of mine once said, “the worst causes always have the best flags.”
+At this point in my life, like a wet egg hurled by an intelligible chicken, it hit me: wherever you find a distinct set of appearances, you’re going to find an equally distinct set of ideals; there’s really no way around it.
+Additionally, I began to notice that wherever you find that elusive thing we commonly refer to as beauty, it doesn’t necessarily guarantee that all of the propagated principles being forcibly associated with it are equally as beautiful.
+Like a good friend of mine once said, “The worst causes always have the best flags.”

-With thoughts like these in mind, I found myself spending a lot of time exhaustively reaching for what I could best describe as ideo-aesthetic balance and clarity; while hopefully trying to recapture some of the charm and magic of my toddler years… for whatever that was worth.
+With thoughts like these in mind, I found myself spending a lot of time exhaustively reaching for what I could best describe as ideo-aesthetic balance and clarity, hopefully trying to recapture some of the charm and magic of my toddler years, for whatever that was worth.

-Anyhow, the whole thing was starting to get a bit tedious and I was just about to throw in the towel when fate decided to intervene.
+The whole thing was starting to get a bit tedious, and I was just about to throw in the towel, when fate decided to intervene.

-I was sitting by myself in the Van Nuys public-library one rainy afternoon (circa 1995) perusing a fresh pile of previously requested books on Buddhist and Hindu art; mom’s American assimilation of South-Asian ideas and culture that had stuck with me most from my early youth and at the time seemed like a good place to start digging.
-While going through the stack however, I noticed near the bottom there were two (that at the time seemed like out of place) hardbacks: one was a 1974 publication on a twentieth century painterly movement hitherto unknown to me entitled, “The American Scene,” the other was a 1986 biography on an artist named Grant Wood.
-I almost brushed them aside without any thought but the Librarian who had carted the books over convinced me to take a closer look, and what I found inside would initiate some major changes in my thinking that really haven’t changed since.
+It was 1995.
+I sat alone one rainy afternoon in the Van Nuys public library, paging through a fresh stack of books I had recently requested on Buddhist and Hindu art.
+My mom’s American assimilation of South Asian ideas and culture during my early youth had left the deepest impression on me, and delving into these topics seemed like a good starting point.
+While going through the stack, however, I noticed near the bottom two seemingly out-of-place hardbacks – one was a 1974 publication on a twentieth-century painterly movement unknown to me titled, “The American Scene,” and the other was a 1986 biography on an artist named Grant Wood.
+I almost brushed them aside without any thought, but the librarian who had carted the books over convinced me to take a closer look, and what I found inside would initiate major changes in my thinking that have not altered since.

-What mainly caught my eye in these unrequested books was a set of vivid landscapes which I had never before seen yet were instantly familiar to me.
+What caught my eye in these unrequested books were vivid landscapes that I had never seen before, yet they felt instantly familiar to me.
 Mostly executed during the 1930’s, the first thing I noticed about these paintings was that they had compositionally achieved everything Cézanne was after, even rivaling the master Frenchman in many regards when it came to harmonizing theoretical composition with nature.
-What’s more, their North American agrarian vibe clearly summarized the male virility associated with my dad’s ideas regarding national culture and improvement; while their pastor-idyll charm simultaneously encapsulated the feminine magic and mystery of my mother.
-And coincidentally, it was this very same play of gender forces that had driven much of my attraction towards the South-Asian art I had originally sought to view that day.
+Furthermore, their North American agrarian vibe succinctly captured clearly the male virility associated with my dad’s notions of national culture and progress, while their pastor-idyll charm simultaneously encapsulated the feminine magic and mystery of my mother.
+Coincidentally, it was this interplay of gender forces that had initially drawn me to the South Asian art, which I had originally set out to view that day.

-Reading this gratuitous paper (which was really just an imprudent attempt at marketing) I couldn’t help but understand why much of its associated work had been historically closeted.
-But what I really took away from its transparent prejudices was a valuable organic shift in thinking; a shift which centered on the age old symbiosis of ideology and aesthetics.
+Reading this gratuitous paper, an imprudent attempt at marketing, I couldn’t help but understand why much of its associated work had been historically closeted.
+What I really took away from its transparent prejudices was a valuable, organic shift in thinking, a shift which centered on the age-old symbiosis of ideology and aesthetics.

-Terse and obscure in its wording, where the art that accompanies it is anything but, I knew then and there that enraged discourses like “Revolt Against the City” are Trojan-horse travesties; the direct result of what happens when we refuse to let the astounding simply speak for itself and then proceed to anchor our thin rhetoric to something which clearly never needed it in the first place.
+Terse and obscure in its wording where the art that accompanies it is anything but, I knew then that enraged discourses like “Revolt Against the City” are Trojan-horse travesties, the direct result of what happens when we refuse to let the astounding simply speak for itself and then proceed to anchor our thin rhetoric to something which, clearly, never needed it in the first place.
 Every cover has its own book to write.

-Inspired by this realization, as well as how nicely these American landscapes coincided with the South-Asian art I had initially sought out that day, I resolved to liberate the aesthetics of my childhood from the partialities of my parents by simply allowing them to speak for themselves.
+Inspired by this realization, as well as how nicely these American landscapes coincided with the South Asian art I had initially sought out that day, I resolved to liberate the aesthetics of my childhood from the partialities of my parents by simply allowing them to speak for themselves.
 It wasn’t like I entirely stopped listening to people’s opinions on such things.
 It’s just that if they claimed one cluster of symbols and appearances to be superior to another, I would now always investigate such divisive sentiments by letting the aesthetics (not their handlers) have the first and final say.
-And you know what I discovered?
-Imageries that I had been told were enemies all of my life were actually really good friends.
+Do you know what I discovered?
+Imageries that I had always been told were enemies were actually really good friends.

-From here I would proceed to freely connect (as much as I could) with the American art I had discovered that day, while tandemly continuing investigations of the symbolic imagery of India.
-Setting up a western-Asiatic vehicle for myself that would not only quell a lot of the conceptual dissidence of my youth but would also allow me to converse with some rather articulate artwork, thus beginning a visual journey which I’m happy to say is still going strong today.
+From here, I would proceed to freely connect with the American art I had discovered that day, while tandemly continuing investigations of the symbolic imagery of India.
+I set up a Western-Asiatic framework for myself, which not only resolved much of the conceptual confusion of my youth, but also enabled me to engage with articulate artwork.
+This began a visual journey that, I’m pleased to say, continues strongly today.

 * * *